POST EBOLA HOUSEKEEPING FOR NIGERIA

 Emmanuel Onyedi Wingate is a Senior Associate in Sterling Law Partnership, Lagos, Nigeria.

-54As terrifying as the Ebola virus is, the Nigerian experience has shown that it is both possible and advantageous to strengthen national capacities to manage and contain the spread of the disease.
+- 54As terrifying as the Ebola virus is, the Nigerian experience has shown that it is both possible and advantageous to strengthen national capacities to manage and contain the spread of the disease.
 Another important lesson is that disease-centered capacity-building can be locally-generated, and adaptable to different kinds of outbreaks.
-The process of strengthening national capacity should…
+The process…

-50On this week’s #EbolaPolicyAdvocacySeries, Dr. Cheluchi Onyemelukwe-Onuobia calls for the urgent need to transform Nigeria’s public health law.
+- 50On this week’s #EbolaPolicyAdvocacySeries, Dr. Cheluchi Onyemelukwe-Onuobia calls for the urgent need to transform Nigeria’s public health law.
 WHO’s certification need not make Nigeria and Nigerians complacent, to develop a “no longer our problem” attitude we are pretty skilled in, eager to move on the other next sensation.
-We are not out of the wood…
+We are…